 You should "take it easy" the day of surgery and gradually increase your activity as you feel more comfortable.
 Avoid heavy exercise also during this time and only gradually return to your normal routine.
-No strenuous exercise or heavy lifting for 4 weeks.
-You can resume all of your normal activities about four weeks after surgery.
+No strenuous activity or heavy lifting for 4 weeks.
+You can resume all normal activity about four weeks after surgery.

-When can I drive?
+"When can I drive?"